As the 2026 filing season opens there are a few key issues taxpayers should consider.

 mail or packages are dropped off.
 This

-means that the mailed item may show a postmark date later than the date of when
+means that the mailed item may show a postmark date later than the actual date it was presented to the Postal Service.

-practiced but there have been adjustments to Postal Service transportation
+The Postal Services notes there is no change in its processes, but there have been adjustments to Postal Service transportation

-facilities the same day it was mailed.
+facilities on the same day it was mailed.

 state and local tax returns.
-Taxpayers
+Therefore, taxpayers

 mail.

-Next, an executive order signed on March 25, 2025 requires
+Next, an executive order signed on March 25, 2025, requires electronic payments to and from America's Bank Account.
+In other words, the IRS is

 taxpayers.
 The order applies to both